Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 Is there a fee associated with SPA's Mentoring Program?

-Mentors who participate in this program should not charge a fee for this support.
+Mentors who participate in this program must not charge a fee for this support.
 Mentoring in this program is a voluntary partnership in which both the Mentor and Mentee may benefit.

 How long do mentoring partnerships last?